 Profile

-In 2019, she was listed as one of the Australian Financial Review's 100 Women of Influence, and in 2023, was selected as the only young Australian to attend Davos at the World Economic Forum.
-She is a passionate change-maker and a strong believer in "lifting the floor".
-Her work focuses on closing societal gaps - particularly those faced by women and young people from traditionally marginalised backgrounds - she works within the community, and provides advice to senior leaders to combat systemic inequality and create a more equal world.
-Ashleigh has spoken on the topic alongside leaders such as Secretary of State Anthony Blinken and former Prime Minister Julia Gillard, and organisations such as The Body Shop Australia New Zealand and She’s On The Money.
+Ashleigh is a passionate change maker and a strong believer in "lifting the floor".
+Her work focuses on closing societal gaps - particularly those faced by women and young people from traditionally marginalised backgrounds.
+She works within the community, and provides advice to senior leaders to combat systemic inequality and create a more equal world.
+Ashleigh is an international thought leader on the participation of young people in politics and the public sector, and has spoken on gender equality, youth leadership and civic engagement alongside leaders Secretary of State Anthony Blinken and former Prime Minister Julia Gillard, and for organisations such as the World Economic Forum, World YMCA, Global Institute of Women’s Leadership, the Body Shop Australia New Zealand, She’s On The Money, and federal government Departments.
+She has worked in foreign policy, for the federal Office for Women improving women’s workforce outcomes, and driving policy to reduce gender-based violence.

 Expertise